-Advanced Certificate Programs and Specializations at the Department of History
+Advanced Certificate Programs and Specializations

 In addition to the MA programs, The Department of History offers non-degree advanced certificate programs and specializations for its students.
 These programs and specializations allow students to focus on cutting-edge themes making it easier to take relevant courses offered by departments other than that of their degree program.